BenBoZ/benboz.github.io/_drafts/visualizing_software.md

 ---

 As first post in my [debugging](/tags/#debugging) series I want to introduce a way of visualizing software execution.
+This way you can see program state at a glance anywhere in time.
 If you have a clear mental picture of how a program executes, then it is much easier to find the root of your problem.
+Please note that I said _mental_ picture.
+The diagrams created here are not for real-world use.
+Showing program state from beginning to end of any real program, would let the diagram explode to infinity.
+I will use these diagrams just as a vehicle for you to think about software and debugging strategies in later posts.

-I looked around in what helped me in visualizing program execution and I wanted something that I could apply to any language.
+I looked around in what helped me in visualizing program execution and wanted something usable for any language and paradigm.
 Your mind is probably screaming, _UML sequence diagram!_
 Well, although a sequence diagram shows me the sequence of steps that is executed, it misses information about the values.
-You cannot see the internal state of the program at a certain point, you still have to read it from the source code, debugger or some kind of tracing.
+You cannot see the internal state of the program at a certain point.
+You would have to read it from the source code, debugger or some kind of tracing.

-Then what about flame graphs they look cool (pun).
-I must admit they look nice, but still they don't show me the values.

 So let's go back to the drawing board.
 What do I want?
-I want a diagram that shows me the state of my program at all times during execution.
+I want a diagram that shows me the state of my software at all times during execution.
-Also please note that I said _mental_ picture at the beginning.
-The diagrams created here are not for real-world use.
-Showing program state from beginning to end of any real program, would let the diagram explode to infinity.
-I will use these diagrams just as a vehicle for you to think about software and debugging strategies in later posts.
+But what is software?

 ## What is software? #